 Comparing discharge measurements from season-to-season, year-to-year, provides valuable insight regarding water quantity trends in streams and their watersheds.
 When combined with water quality and land use data, for example, scientists are able to determine the positive and negative impacts of various activities in the watershed.

 Flow data are most valuable when collected over long periods of time and at the same locations, and when analyzed with extensive knowledge of land use and meteorological conditions.
-Accurate representation of flow regimes can only accomplished with frequent measurements, over long periods of time, using accurate, well calibrated gaging instruments.
+Accurate representation of flow regimes can only be accomplished with frequent measurements, over long periods of time, using accurate, well calibrated gaging instruments.